-We had been part of Puerto del Carmen’s annual Santa Parade and we were looking for somewhere to eat along The Strip when we spotted Himalaya.
+We had been covering an event in Puerto del Carmen and we were looking for somewhere to eat along The Strip when we spotted Himalaya.

 The restaurant offers Nepali and Indian cuisine, and we decided to give it a go for an early evening meal.

 The menu has the usual suspects you would find on any Indian restaurant menu, so rest assured if you want a Chicken Tikka Masala, you can get one.

 But we were interested to try some of the Nepali cuisine for our main courses, and we were impressed.

 For our starters, Julie went for Himalayan herb pakora, which were little parcels of spicy vegetables and herbs, and I went for a mixed starter, which featured chicken tikka, seek kebab, onion bhaji and another type of pakora.
 Both were really fresh and delicious!

 For our mains Julie tried Chicken Mustang.
 It was sensational!
 A perfect balance of sweetness and heat – the sauce was creamy and nutty.
 I went for Chicken Lumbini, which was a sizzling dish, cooked with onions, herbs, yoghurt and spices and served with a hot sauce on the side.
 Mine was very flavourful, although the sauce I ordered was a little too hot, and overpowered the dish – Julie’s was absolutely amazing, and I will definitely try that one myself next time I am there.
 Nepali cuisine is very similar to Indian, although the dishes tend to be more “herby” and use a really interesting mixture of herbs which give them a very “green” flavour.

 We shared some pilau rice, and Julie had a garlic and chilli naan, which was amazing, and I went for a stuffed paratha, which was fresh, but not as good as the naan.

 We washed it all down with Cobra beers.
 The service was excellent, and all the food tasted very fresh.